-Wolfenstein II: The New Colossus maintains a very harsh position on the morality of murdering Nazis and does so quite often throughout the game.
+Wolfenstein II: The New Colossus maintains a very harsh position on the morality of taking down Nazis and does so quite often throughout the game.
 Never once does it waver, never once does it question whether or not resorting to violent resistance is the appropriate method to fight back against injustice.

 The events of The New Order are immediately followed by those of The New Colossus, and it should come as no surprise that our hero, Blazkowicz, is in a precarious condition.

 The majority of the settings in The New Colossus depict the harsh and industrial reality of the Reich, such as the twisted ruins of a post-nuclear New York City.
 However, there is also the matter of maintaining one’s look, and the Roswell level in particular supplies the missing pieces to the puzzle.